spex-xray/spex-help/source/reference/commands/fit.rst

 ~~~~~~~~~~~

 There are three methods implemented that can provide the best fit.
 All these
-methods are described in detail in the book of Press et al. (Numerical Recipes).
+methods are described in detail in the book of `Press et al. (Numerical Recipes)
-We refer to that book for more details (our alogorithms, however, are taken
+<http://numerical.recipes/>`_.
+We refer to that book for more details (our
-from other sources).
+algorithms, however, are taken from other sources).

 The main and default algorithm is the Levenberg-Marquardt minimisation algorithm.
 This is recommended for most cases, but it takes advantage of functions with